 Affirmations work just like pep-talk.
 In sports, you can often see players often gather around and do some pump-up shouts.
 It works the same as affirmations.
 It is just that with affirmations, you are doing it by yourself.

 Regardless of whether you shout it out loud or you repeat your affirmations inside your head, it doesn’t matter.
 All that matters is that you have to keep repeating until you feel the motivation coming to you.

 Practicing affirmations require you to feel the energy.
 Don’t just do the affirmations, feel them.

 8. Ask yourself uplifting questions

-When you ask, your mind will seek answers.
+When you ask a question in your head, your mind will seek answers.
 If you ask lousy questions like “Why does this always happen to me?”
 Your mind will tell you exactly why it happens to you.
 So ask positive and uplifting questions.
 Here are some examples:

 - What are my reasons for wanting to achieve my goal?